-Because biological systems span a broad range of length and time scales, they cannot be studied effectively using conventional brute-force simulations.
+Because biological systems span a broad range of length and time scales, they cannot be studied effectively using conventional all-atom simulations.
 While hardware advances represent one route to improving the computational tractability of simulating biological systems, significant progress can be made via theory through the development of more efficient computational algorithms and simplified models describing protein solutions.

 Using our coarse-grained model, we have studied the effect of temperature, concentration, macrolecular crowding, and protein sequence information on the stability of protein solutions, including aggregation behavior.